tonghuikang/blog/_posts/2025-05-31-writing-claude-md.md

 This is not ideal for multiple scenarios:
 - New engineers do not know which rulefile to get started with.
-- When one engineer solves an with issue with AI coding, others hit the same problem without knowing the solution exists.
+- When one engineer solves an issue with AI coding, others hit the same problem without knowing the solution exists.
-- Every developer spends time finding the same effective prompts that colleagues already discovered.
+- Every engineer spends time finding the same effective prompts that colleagues already discovered.
 - AI-generated code varies wildly in style and approach depending on whose local rulefile was used.
 - You cannot enforce security practices (like "never log passwords") across all AI tool usage in your organization.